monsterkodi/koffee/README.md

 ```

 `v[-n]` is a shortcut for
-- `v[v.length-n]` for identifiers and strings
+- `v[v.length-n]` for identifiers
-- `v[-n..-n]`     for interpolated strings
+- `v[-n..-n]`     for strings
 - `v[-n..-n][0]`  for arrays and scopes

 `n` has to be a literal number.
 Passing variables with negative values still returns *undefined*.

-The next feature might be easier to understand with a little bit of motivation up front:

 ## Config arguments

+This feature might be easier to understand with a little bit of motivation up front:

 Let's assume we need a function `f`, whose behavior should be configurable via it's arguments.
 Let's also assume that the configuration will probably grow or change a lot over time.